-15.1.1 RAKING EMBERS
+17.1.1 RAKING EMBERS

 Rekindle the fire when you notice that the room temperature has fallen.
 Do not operate your furnace at too low a setting.
 Keep the air inlet opened long enough during the fire start-up to prevent the fire from smoldering, which could stain the glass.
-You will find most of the remaining charcoal at the back of the combustion chamber, furthest from the door.
-Rake these coals towards the door before loading.
-There are two reasons for this raking of the coals.
-First, it concentrates them near where most of the combustion air enters the combustion chamber and where they can ignite the new load quickly, and second, the charcoal will not be smothered by the new load of wood.

-If you were to simply spread the charcoal out, the new load will smolder for a long time before igniting.
+You will find most of the remaining embers at the back of the combustion chamber, furthest from the door.
+Rake these embers towards the door before loading.
+There are two reasons for this raking of the embers.
+First, it concentrates them near where most of the combustion air enters the combustion chamber and where they can ignite the new load quickly, and second, the embers will not be smothered by the new load of wood.
+If you were to simply spread the embers out, the new load will smolder for a long time before igniting.

-Remove ash first, and then rake charcoal towards the front of the combustion chamber before loading so that it will ignite the new load.
-Some people confuse ash (mostly a gray powder) with charcoal remaining in their combustion chamber.
-Charcoal is wood in its final stages of combustion with significant heating value remaining and should not be discarded until fully consumed.
+Remove ash first, and then rake embers towards the front of the combustion chamber before loading so that it will ignite the new load.
+Some people confuse ash (mostly a gray powder) with embers remaining in their combustion chamber.
+Embers is wood in its final stages of combustion with significant heating value remaining and should not be discarded until fully consumed.

-15.1.2 RELOADING WITH EMBERS
+17.1.2 RELOADING WITH EMBERS

-Press the reload button, place the new load of wood on and behind the embers,not too close to the glass.
+Press the reload button, place the new load of wood on and behind the embers not too close to the glass.
 Close the door.
-Lighting each new load of wood accomplishes several things:
+Firing each load of wood hot accomplishes several things:

-- Removes moisture from the wood surface. - Creates a layer of char on the wood, which slows the release of smoke. - Heats the combustion chamber components so they reflect heat back to the fire. - Heats the chimney to produce a strong, steady draft for the rest of the cycle.
+- Removes moisture from the wood surface. - Creates a layer of char on the wood, which slows down the release of smoke. - Heats the combustion chamber components so they reflect heat back to the fire. - Heats the chimney so it can produce a strong, steady draft for the rest of the cycle.